BIDS-Xu-Lab/novelty_taxonomy_for_biomedical_literature/README.md

 ## Overview

-How can we better identify and understand what makes biomedical research truly novel?
 Scientific novelty is essential for progress, yet it is often hard to define and measure.
-In this study, we created NovelTax, a hierarchical taxonomy for classifying different types of author-claimed novelty in biomedical research papers.
-Developed through an iterative, expert-guided, and LLM-assisted framework using a domain-stratified corpus of 12,701 PubMed conclusion sentences, NovelTax offers a fine-grained, interpretable schema of innovation types, validated for clarity, consistency, and coverage.
-We found that about 6.47% of conclusion sentences included an explicit novelty claim, with new findings being the most common.
-We also identified three major innovation patterns across 130 biomedical fields.
-NovelTax helps researchers, reviewers, and funders understand where innovation is happening and where it may be missing.
-It offers a new way to make scientific novelty more visible, measurable, and useful.
+In this study, we created a hierarchical taxonomy for classifying different types of author-claimed novelty in biomedical research papers, *NOBL (Novelty Ontology for Biomedical Literature)*.
+Developed through an iterative, data-driven, expert-guided, and AI-assisted framework using a domain-stratified corpus of 12,701 PubMed articles, *NOBL* offers a fine-grained, interpretable schema of innovation types, validated for clarity, consistency, and coverage.
+We found that about 6.47% of articles included at least one explicit novelty claim, with new findings being the most common.
+We also identified three major innovation patterns across 130 biomedical fields. *NOBL* provides a systematic approach for researchers, reviewers, and funders to understand the innovation landscape of biomedical research and offers a new way to make scientific novelty more visible, measurable, and useful.

 ## Features